 This is particularly sweet since the fondant inside is primarily sugar with a little potato (trust the Scots to think of that one!) and coated with a thin layer of chocolate and coconut.
 I wonder if Catherine de Medici’s successor, Mary Queen of Scots as French queen brought it in her year-long reign as Queen of France?
 Who knows?

 I’ve adapted the large traditional sugary macaroon bar to make these mini versions of Scottish Macaroon bar snowballs.
-If you want to see the more classic size, head over to Christina Conte’s macaroon bar recipe.
+If you want to see the more classic large size, head over to Christina Conte’s recipe.

-To puzzle us further, there’s yet another exception to the rule of almonds and coconut: there are plenty of macaroon recipes outside of France which use pie crust or pastry as a base and the macaroon reference is a mixture of coconut and/or almond toppings.
+Yet another exception is outside France: there are plenty of macaroon recipes which use pie crust or pastry as a base and the macaroon reference is a mixture of coconut and/or almond toppings.
 For example, see this recipe for macaroon jam tarts.
 They are an exception to the gluten free rule – these macaroon jam tarts are not gluten free as use wheat flour – just as these traditional macarons.

-So before the confusion spreads any further between such differences between macarons and macaroons, let’s nip it in the bud.
+So to conclude, before the confusion spreads any further between such differences between macarons and macaroons, let’s say it in a nutshell.